InternPulse/property-hive-backend-two/README.md

 ## Contributions

-famtrust-backend-auth is open to contributions, but I recommend creating an issue or replying in a comment to let us know what you are working on first that way we don't overwrite each other.
+property-hive-backend-two is open to contributions, but I recommend creating an issue or replying in a comment to let us know what you are working on first that way we don't overwrite each other.

 ## Contribution Guidelines

-1. Clone the repo `git clone https://github.com/InternPulse/famtrust-backend-auth.git`.
+1. Clone the repo `git clone https://github.com/InternPulse/property-hive-backend-two.git`.
-2. Open your terminal & set the origin branch: `git remote add origin https://github.com/InternPulse/famtrust-backend-auth.git`
+2. Open your terminal & set the origin branch: `git remote add origin https://github.com/InternPulse/property-hive-backend-two.git`
 3. Pull origin `git pull origin dev`
 4. Create a new branch for the task you were assigned to, eg `TicketNumber/(Feat/Bug/Fix/Chore)/Ticket-title` : `git checkout -b BA-001/Feat/Sign-Up-from`
 5. After making changes, do `git add .`